Milmunir/FP4-Team-7/README.md

-# FP2-MyGram by Team-7
+# FP4-MyGram by Team-7

-This is repository for MyGram App by Team-7
+The repository is from FP2-Team-7 and in this Final Project 4, we will add integration testing to it.

 How to run :